California Latino Water Coalition Board Members

 VICTOR LOPEZ, Secretary

-Former Mayor Victor P. Lopez of Orange Cove is the CLWC's Secretary.
+Mayor Pro Tem Victor P. Lopez of Orange Cove is the CLWC's Secretary.
 Elected to the City Council in 1974, he has been Mayor for more than 30 years.
 Lopez began his career with the Fresno County Economic Opportunities Commission and has long been involved with social services.
 He previously was a farm worker and marched with Cesar Chavez and the UFW.
 He formed a non-profit Target 8 Advisory Council (non-profit) that created two local day care centers facilities serving farm workers' children.
 Lopez chairs the Fresno County Local Agency Formation Commission, Council of Fresno County Governments and Valley Small Business Development Corporation.
 He was Co-Founder of the Latino Caucus of the League of California Cities.

 Henry T. Perea